-Many Stanford students (including non-Music majors) take music lessons with our outstanding faculty.
-Students taking applied music lessons are assessed a fee above tuition.
-Thanks to the generosity of Friends of Music at Stanford, any student may apply for partial funding for private lessons.
+Stanford students in any major or graduate program may take music lessons with our outstanding faculty.
+All lessons come with additional fees.
+But thanks to the generosity of Friends of Music at Stanford, any student may apply for partial funding for private lessons.
 Aid is awarded on a sliding scale.
 Friends of Music fully covers private lesson fees for Music majors and minors.

 Fees for individual lessons:

 - $375 per quarter for Music majors and minors, and graduate students in Music

 - $750 per quarter for undergrads and grad students who do not have an active program in Music

 Fees for group lessons:

 - $125 per quarter for Music majors and minors, and graduate students in Music